Residential Zoning

 4. FAR ON HILLSIDE LOTS: THE BASELINE HILLSIDE ORDINANCE

 Properties in designated Hillside Areas are governed by a different and more complex floor area calculation under the Baseline Hillside Ordinance (BHO), originally adopted in 2011 as Ordinance No. 181,624 and amended alongside the BMO in 2017.
-The BHO replaced the previous system, which allowed a floor area ratio of up to 3 times the buildable area (lot size minus setbacks) - a formula that permitted homes dramatically out of scale with their sites and neighborhoods.
+The BHO replaced the previous system, which calculated maximum floor area as 3 times the lot's "buildable area" (defined as the lot size minus the required setbacks).
+In practical terms, this meant the total allowable floor area across all stories could be three times the lot footprint remaining after setbacks were subtracted.
+On a 20,000 square foot hillside lot where setbacks consumed 4,000 square feet, the old formula allowed up to 48,000 square feet of building.
+The formula took no account of slope, terrain, or the character of the surrounding neighborhood, and it produced homes that were dramatically out of scale with their sites.

 The BHO uses a slope band method to calculate maximum RFA.
 Instead of applying a single ratio to the entire lot, the system divides the lot into bands based on the steepness of the terrain and applies a different FAR to each band.
 The steeper the slope, the lower the allowable FAR for that portion of the lot.
 The formula is: